The days of using third-party cookies for consumer engagement are ending.

 More specifically, collect unify first-party data in a customer data platform (CDP) so you can improve not just tactical metrics (e.g., conversion rates) but also achieve strategic goals.

 The state of cookie-based consumer engagement — and why it’s failing

 You surely know about the demise of third-party cookies by now.
 Odds are, your business — like many others — have already researched and/or implemented cookie workarounds.

 Then COVID hit.
 Added on to the gradual decline of cookies, companies of all kinds — especially those with ad-centric business models — knew their problems could worsen:

 In fact, Digiday research found 85% of publishing executives said they saw a decline in ad revenue in 2020, while 88% noted they missed their projected revenue forecasts for the year.

-All is not lost for these publishing organizations, though.
+All is not lost for these publishing brands, though.
 Far from it.

 They may incur short-term losses.
 As Deloitte Digital indicated, however, these companies and others reliant on cookies still have time to learn how to better engage individuals across their customer journeys and achieve their desired marketing and business outcomes: